-A blanket like this, won't take you more than a week to make and it will provide endless hours of use or play!
+A blanket like the one in the image below, won’t take you more than a week to make and it will provide endless hours of use or play!

-The pattern for the blanket is share in this post: Easy moss stitch crochet baby blanket.
+The pattern for the blanket is shared in this post: Easy moss stitch crochet baby blanket.

 Congratulations you have just finished a precious gift!